vajra77/IRRHound/README.md

 # IRRHound

 A simple package to deal with network resources registered into Internet Routing Registries (IRR).
+[Jump to usage examples](#markdown-header-basic-usage) or read through the documentation.

 ## Description